fasiha/pollen-guide/README.md

 ```
 $ POLLEN=TESTING raco pollen render take3.html
 ```
 You could even read the input or output files, if you like.
-I note in passing that I've moved all Racket code out of the Pollen markup file into a `take3/pollen.rkt` Racket file, which Pollen loads as a module.
+I note in passing that I’ve moved all Racket code out of the Pollen markup file into a `take3/pollen.rkt` Racket file, which Pollen loads as a module.

 **Step 1** As a first step, download and install [Node.js](https://nodejs.org).
+Works on Mac, Linux, and Windows, ARM and x86, the lot.

 **Step 2** Second, in the `take3/` directory in a terminal, run
 ```
 $ npm install
 ```
 `npm` is the package manager for Node.
-This installs a handful of dependencies in the `take3/node_modules` directory.
+It looks at `take3/package.json` and installs a handful of dependencies in the `take3/node_modules` directory.

-> If you are using Internet Explorer, Edge, Opera Mini, or any browser that doesn’t support EventServer (full list of unsupporting browsers at [Can I Use](http://caniuse.com/#feat=eventsource)), copy the `node_modules/event-source-polyfill/eventsource.min.js` shim to the `take3/public` folder:
+> **Step 2.5** If you are using Internet Explorer, Edge, Opera Mini, or any browser that doesn’t support EventServer (full list of unsupporting browsers at [Can I Use](http://caniuse.com/#feat=eventsource)), copy the `node_modules/event-source-polyfill/eventsource.min.js` shim to the `take3/public` folder:
 ```
 cp node_modules/event-source-polyfill/eventsource.min.js public/
 ```